salcode/stop-emails/readme.txt

 == Changelog ==

+= 1.0.0 =
+* No changes to code functionality
+* "Tested Up To:" version bump to 4.2
+* Update to readme.txt to more clearly communicate plugin functionality
+* Version bump to 1.0.0

 = 0.8.0 =
 * Overhaul of plugin includes: fixing issue with plugin not stopping emails, moving to a class structure, changing email stopping behavior to use the same technique as WordPress core tests, improved inline documentation,